sanskrit/raw_etexts_english/blogs/manasataramgini/2008-04-18_on-mammata-nyaya-and-related-matters.md

 +++
-title = "On mammaTa, nyAya and relatedxa0matters"
+title = "On mammaTa, nyAya and related matters"

 +++
 The Kashmirian efflorescence was a remarkable, even if a brief phase, in